scomup/MathematicalRobotics/docs/graph_optimization.md

     \varphi(A,B) = Z^{-1}A^{{-1}}B \tag{7}
 $$

-Where $A$ and $B$ are the two lie groups, which represent the poses of two nodes.
+Where $A$ and $B$ are the two lie groups, which represent the poses of two vertices.
 The $Z$ represents the relative pose of $A$ nad $B$, which usually measured by odometry or loop-closing.

 ### If A and B are SO3